 Are you concerned about your child lying?
-This article discusses the reasons why your child might lie and ways to help her overcome it.
+This article discusses the reasons why your child might lie and ways to help her overcome it

 All parents like to think that their children are special and innocent.
 So, it often comes as a rude shock when they find out that their children have learnt to lie.
-It fills them with a sense of dismay, anger and incredulity.
+It fills them with a sense of dismay, anger, and incredulity.
 They feel like they can never trust their children again.

-Although, children know that lying is forbidden, they do not understand that it can hurt and have negative consequences.
+Although children know that lying is forbidden, they do not understand that it can hurt and have negative consequences.

 Now that we know the common reasons why children lie, let us look at age-appropriate ways of responding to children when they're caught telling a lie.

-As toddlers’ language skills are still emerging, they only have a faint idea of the concept of truth.
+As toddlers' language skills are still emerging, they only have a faint idea of the concept of truth.
 Strong emotions can cause a toddler to accuse others around him of doing something that they may not have done.
 For example, a toddler may accuse his sibling of eating his cookie or snatching his toy when no such thing may have happened.
-Parents should realise that toddlers often try to exhibit their independence.
-So, they should respond to such behaviour in toddlers in without acting strict or giving out punishment.
+Parents should realize that toddlers often try to exhibit their independence.
+So, they should respond to such behavior in toddlers without acting strict or giving out punishment.
 Remember, toddlers are too young to be punished for lying but parents can subtly begin to encourage truthfulness.

 Around the age of 4, children become more verbal and start responding with a direct yes or no. When children of this age are caught telling a lie, parents should deal with them in a firm but gentle manner and try to correct their habit.

-It has been found that children between the ages of 5–8 years start telling lies with increasing frequency to test what they can get away with.
-This is especially so regarding school – classes, homework, teachers, and friends.
+It has been found that children between the ages of 5-8 years start telling lies with increasing frequency to test what they can get away with.
+This is especially so regarding the school - classes, homework, teachers, and friends.
 Often, the regulations and responsibilities imposed prove too much for children of this age to handle.
 As a result, children resort to lying to appease such people who force them to perform at a level beyond their capacity.